Memorial Page - NFA Class of 1960

 We understand Rit died in about 1961 of cancer.

-A note from Mark Moses: Rit attended West St school and North High.
+A note from Mark Moses: Rit attended West St. School and North Junior High.
 His father worked for one of the Newburgh banks.
 He lived on Fullerton just below South St, not too far from NFA.
 Rit was active in the Glee Clubs and was a quiet guy.
 He was in Mr. Brown's class with us.

 Joan passed away January 31, 1991